 The Centers for Disease Control and Prevention discovered that the more traumatic experiences a kid experienced as a child — such as physical, emotional, or sexual abuse, mental illness in a parent, divorce, neglect, or domestic violence — the more likely he or she was to develop chronic stress.

-Similarly, How does childhood trauma impact long term health outcomes?
+Similarly, How does trauma impact long term health outcomes?

 PTSD in children may lead to despair, suicidal ideation, drug abuse, and rebellious or oppositional conduct well into adulthood, affecting their ability to thrive in school and form and maintain vital relationships.